schnick3rs/wang-charz/posts/3-the-journey-of-the-golden-goose-session-one.md

 ## New reader?

-The story of Captain Vulpes continuous.
+The story of Captain Vulpes continues.
 Check out [the kickoff session](/posts/2-the-journey-of-the-golden-goose-session-zero) write-up, in case you missed it.

 ## Recap

 So, last session, Lord Vulpes escaped an ork ambush with the last remaining ship of House Vulpes, the Goolden Goose.
 Now he seeks to rebuild his fortune and the name of his Rouge Trader House.
-He was granted the opportunity to load the exploration into the W22 System, a System, that had been cut off by a warpstorm that was now fading.
+He was granted the opportunity to lead the exploration into the W22 System, a System, that had been cut off by a warpstorm that was now fading.
 Treasure and horror awaits (probably).
 But he is not alone.
 First, he has a trusted crew, and second he has some self proclaimed passengers (more are coming!).

-Those are the **Tech-Prist Koreljow**, who wants to investigate and decipher a stellar phenomen, the _Koreljow-Line_.
-Named by them man (parts) himself, because he found this anomaly.
+Those are the **Tech-Prist Koreljow**, who wants to investigate and decipher a stellar phenomenon, the _Koreljow-Line_.
+Named by the man (in parts) himself, because he found this anomaly.
 What a machine!

 Next, we have **Commissar Orlow**.
 Leading by example (and fear, well... mostly fear).
-Fresh from the academy, his has the order to recruit as much man as needed to support the Exploration Force.
+He comes fresh from the academy and has the order to recruit as much man as needed, to support the Exploration Force.
 Assigned to him are two Bulklander, hughe landing vassels to bring the imperial forces to the enemy.

 The **Astartes Epimetheus** from the Salamanders Chapter.
 Bound by an old pact to travel with Lord Vulpes.
 He has a friendly and welcoming attitude towards the mere humans.
 Unusual and refreshing.